Does the Lottery determine how proceeds are spent?

 Who owns the Lottery?

 Louisiana's citizens!
 The Lottery's mission is to generate maximum revenues for the state of Louisiana, which is the corporation's sole shareholder.
 Although many Louisiana businesses benefit indirectly from having a state lottery, only the state directly receives Lottery profits, which amount to at least 25% of its revenue.
-To date, the Lottery has transferred more than $4.5 billion to the state treasury.
+To date, the Lottery has transferred nearly $4.8 billion to the state treasury.

 Who runs the Lottery?